Sorry, you need to enable JavaScript to visit this website.

 Do I need a Certificate of Clean Hands on my property?

-Yes, property owners are required to have a Certificate of Clean Hands issued within the last 30 days in the property owner's name to obtain a Short-Term Rental License.
-The District of Columbia “Clean Hands” mandate stipulates that individuals are to be denied City goods or services (e.g. licenses, permits, grants, contracts) if there is a debt owed to the District of Columbia of more than $100 for fees, fines, taxes, or penalties; and/or failure to file required District tax returns.
-You can apply for a Certificate of Clean Hands via the DC Tax Office website at MyTax.DC.gov.
+Yes, property owners are required to be eligible for a Certificate of Clean Hands.
+The Certificate must be in the property owner’s name to obtain a Short-Term Rental License.
+The District of Columbia “Clean Hands” mandate stipulates that individuals are to be denied City goods or services (e.g. licenses, permits, grants, contracts) if there is a debt owed to the District of Columbia of more than $1000 for fees, fines, taxes, or penalties; and/or failure to file required District tax returns

 Is there a limit on how many guests I can have in my short-term rental?